Do you have your music making software and gear all set, but wonder where to start the actual song making process?

-I have included a video tutorial as well.
-Music making software I’m using is FL Studio and musical style here is something like downtempo with soundtrack kind of elements.
+The software I’m using is FL Studio, and the musical style here is something like downtempo with soundtrack type of elements.

-So Where Do I Start When I Wan’t To Make A Song With This Technique?
+So Where Do I Start When I Want To Make A Song With This Technique?

-I start with the chords.
-At this point I have to say that I don’t have a lot of music theory knowledge (seriously, I can’t even read the notes), but I do have a bit of musical ear so I can pretty much tell what chords, chord combinations and melodies work together.
+At this point, I have to say that I don’t have a lot of music theory knowledge (seriously, I can’t even read the notes), but I do have a bit of a musical ear so I can pretty much tell what chords, chord combinations, and melodies work together.

-1. I choose the right instrument.
+1. Choose the right instrument

-Usually it’s a string sound.Miroslav Philharmonik has some nice sounding strings and strings are good for experimenting with different kind of chords.
-But you can use your favourite VSTi of course.
+Usually, it’s a string sound.Miroslav Philharmonik has some beautiful sounding strings, which are good for experimenting with chord combinations.
+But you can use your favorite VSTi of course.

-2. I start to build my first chord.
+2. Start to build the first chord

 …and try different notes in it to find a combination that plays well with the first chord.
 The chords must fit together when played one after another.
 The chord pattern should progress logically.

-Here’s pictures showing how I do it in FL Studio’s Piano Roll.
+Here are pictures showing how I do it in FL Studio’s Piano Roll.
 This is the very first chord which is the beginning of the whole musical idea:

 Here I have added another chord and the chord pattern is slowly starting to form: